Kingxukai/linux/Documentation/crypto/devel-algos.rst

 Example of transformations: aes, serpent, ...

-This section describes the simplest of all transformation implementations, that being the CIPHER type used for symmetric ciphers.
+This section describes the woke simplest of all transformation implementations, that being the woke CIPHER type used for symmetric ciphers.
 The CIPHER type is used for transformations which operate on exactly one block at a time and there are no dependencies between blocks at all.